dcheng728/dcheng728.github.io/(ced)jackson/7-plane waves/notes.md

 $e_+ \rightarrow e^{i\alpha/2}e_+$, $e_- \rightarrow e^{-\alpha/2}$ which corresponds to 'rotating the ellipse'.
 See jackson's fig 7.4.

+# boundary value problems
+- Use boundary conditions of maxwell equations to set up, **the entire wave must be considered as a whole! e.g. you can not consider a wave propagating from A to B to C by successively applying result of A to B, then B to C, see exercise 7.2.**

 # model for dispersive media

 **dispersive:**  whenever the speed of wave depends on its frequency, the medium is dispersive